Foreign relations of Hungary: Overview

 This involves Hungary and Czechoslovakia, and was agreed on September 16, 1977 ("Budapest Treaty").
 The treaty envisioned a cross-border barrage system between the towns Gabčíkovo, Czechoslovakia and Nagymaros, Hungary.
 After an intensive campaign, the project became widely hated as a symbol of the old communist regime.
 In 1989 the Hungarian government decided to suspend it.
 In its sentence from September 1997, the International Court of Justice stated that both sides breached their obligation and that the 1977 Budapest Treaty is still valid.
 In 1998 the Slovak government turned to the International Court, demanding the Nagymaros part to be built.
-The international dispute is still not solved as of 2008.
+The international dispute was partially solved in 2017.

-On March 19, 2008 Hungary recognized Kosovo as an independent country.
+On March 19, 2008, Hungary recognized Kosovo as an independent country.